Before getting vaccinated

 May undocumented immigrants receive the vaccine for free?

 Yes.
-The vaccine itself is free for all Massachusetts residents.
+The vaccine itself is free for all individuals in Massachusetts.
 Health insurance (including Medicare and Medicaid) will cover the cost of administering the vaccine.
 For patients without health insurance, health care providers may request reimbursement from the federal government for the cost of administering vaccine to undocumented immigrants.

 Can I still get the vaccine if I don't have an ID card?